Graph-Based Modeling and Decomposition of Hierarchical Optimization Problems: Graph-Based Decomposition

-Some examples of the required structure are visualized in Figure \ref{eq:NBD_graph}, where each subgraph (i.e., subproblem) is represented by a node and where each depicted edge could contain many edges between OptiNodes in the different subgraphs.
+gBD requires a graph of the form $\mg(\{\mg_i\}_{i \in \{ 1, ..., N\}}, \emptyset, \me_\mg)$ where no subgraphs in $\mg$ overlap.
+The graph $\mg$ must also meet the following criteria, where we introduce the notation $\msg(e)$ as the set of subgraphs connected by an edge $e$: \begin{enumerate} \item $|\msg(e)| = 2, e \in \me_\mg$. i.e., any edge connecting the subgraphs $\msg(\mg)$ only connects two subgraphs.
+This condition is required because $\mg$ is a hypergraph and therefore a single edge has the capability of connecting more than two subgraphs. \item $\bigcup_{e \in \me_\mg} \msg(e) = \msg(\mg)$. i.e., each subgraph in $\mg$ must be connected to at least one other subgraph in $\mg$ so that there are no disconnected subgraphs. \item The subgraphs form a tree structure.
+That is, for any subgraph $g_i \in \msg(\mg)$, it is not possible to move along edges to another subgraph $g_j \in \msg(\mg)$ and return to $g_i$ without traversing across the same set of subgraphs again.
+In other words, there are no cycles among any subgraphs $\msg(\mg)$. \end{enumerate} Some examples of the required structure are visualized in Figure \ref{eq:NBD_graph}, where each subgraph (i.e., subproblem) is represented by a node and where each depicted edge could contain many edges between OptiNodes in the different subgraphs.
 The subgraph structure for each graph is an acyclic (tree) graph.
-The first graph shows the traditional BD case where there is a master problem ($\mg_1$) and a subproblem ($\mg_2$).
+The first graph shows the traditional BD case where there is a root problem ($\mg_1$) and a subproblem ($\mg_2$).
 The second graph is a BD case where the subproblem subgraphs ($\mg_2$ - $\mg_n$) can be solved in parallel since there are no links between the second stage subgraphs.
-The third graph is a linear graph; these graphs commonly arise in dynamic optimization where each time point is constrained by the previous and next time points.
-The final graph is a more complex tree graph which includes multiple subgraphs in each stage.
+The third graph is a linear graph; these graphs commonly arise in dynamic optimization, where each time point is constrained by the previous and next time points.
+The final graph is a more complex tree graph, which includes multiple subgraphs in each stage.
 In all three cases, we treat $\mg_1$ as the ``root'' or first-stage subgraph.
 However, any subgraph could be chosen as the root subgraph (this could change the number of stages), and the choice of root subgraph can have important algorithmic implications.
 We will notate the root subgraph as $\mg_r$.

 We will also define the mathematical form of the problems defined on the subgraphs and edges.
 Each subgraph $g \in \msg(\mg)$ corresponds to the optimization problem:

 Each edge $e \in \me_\mg$ contains constraints of the form